-A pro photographer should have professional equipment if they take their trade seriously.
+A pro photographer should have professional equipment.
 At Tobiah Tayo Photography we have 5 camera bodies worth over £10,000, many lenses again worth over £10,000, and around £5000 of lighting equipment to make sure that we are always prepared to cover your day.

 A good schedule is key to making sure that your wedding day doesn’t feel rushed.
 A good schedule will allow you plenty of time to talk with your guests and have the photographs taken that you would like.
 Using the schedule should be a general guideline and not a strict military operation.
 A good photographer will understand this and offer suggestions on your schedule if you ask them.

 Allowing enough time for photographs in your schedule will help you to feel less rushed.
 If you are having group photographs, Its good to have them as early as possible so that your guests can enjoy the rest of the day.
 We often recommend around 10 or less group photographs but that is something for each bride an groom to decide depending upon their family.

 After the group photographs its nice to photograph the bride and groom on their own.
 Just 30 minutes can be ample to create beautiful wedding portraits that you will treasure forever.
 Often our brides and grooms comment how much they have enjoyed the photography time together as it's some of the only quiet time that they have during the day.